cristiean/Notes/temporary_LC_notes.md

 # Maximum constant:
 	- `sys.maxint` constant has been removed from Python 3 onwards.
 	- use the `sys.maxsize` constant instead.
 This is a positive integer that is practically larger than any string or list index.

+# Things to look at:
+- Overflow limits for common base types
+- Bit representation and manipulation
+- List slicing